estra99/soccer-investment/README.md

-## Repository for course database II
+## Repository for course: database II
 This readme helps you to perform the intended labs in classroom regarding topics such as mapreduce with hadoop, hive, spark and kafka.

 ### docker related